anaspinson/luad-multiomics-classification/ABOUT_THE_PROJECT.md

 ## Project Goal

-To investigate whether integrated RNA-seq and DNA methylation data can be used to classify molecular subtypes of Lung Adenocarcinoma (LUAD).
+To develop a multi-omics machine learning pipeline that integrates RNA-seq and DNA methylation data for the classification of Lung Adenocarcinoma (LUAD) molecular subtypes.

 ## Team